-The Hack App Guide gives an overview of important considerations for running your event successfully, such as budget, timeline, resources, and pitfalls.
+The Hackathon App Guide gives an overview of important considerations for running your event successfully, such as budget, timeline, resources, and pitfalls.

-The Hack App Launch Playbook is a step-by-step manual on how to use the Hack app to launch and run your hackathon.
+The Hackathon App Launch Playbook is a step-by-step manual on how to use the Hackathon app to launch and run your hackathon.
 It also provides a list of best practices to keep your event on track.

 In addition, we offer templates for all printable assets plus hands-on professional support.